dirtystylus/eleventy-test/posts/shogun-visual-style/index.md

 > …never has it been easier to borrow the signifiers and attributes of good art and commodify them to disguise deeply mediocre shit.

-*Shōgun* and *Ripley* might not be your thing, but they’re both shows that have clearly put care into their visual look, and that deserves better critical engagement.
+*Shōgun* and *Ripley* might not be your thing, but they’re both shows that have clearly put care into their visual look—they’re not lazy, and that deserves better critical engagement.

 [^1]: Via tv critic Phillip Maciak, who has been [succinctly interrogating](https://twitter.com/pjmaciak/status/1777746310428295527) the weird framing of these articles.